apitoolkit/apitoolkit-landing/content/_index.md

 ## Finally **Trust**  and **Understand** your APIs

 <br/>
 Inovating is hard!
 Super hard!
 Everyday brings a new curveball.
-How can you secure what you can't see?
-How can you fix a problem you can't find?
+How do you secure what you can't see?
+How do you fix a problem you can't find?
 The list of problems modern backend systems have to deal with are endless.
 And that's why we're here;

 All the tools you need to understand what's going on in your APIs, Investigate incidents and generate insights.